-\textit{Conclusion---} Embedding the concept of nonclassicality in quantum mechanics in concrete experimental conditions, we have bridged the theory of nonnegative polynomials to the study of nonclassicality of light and spin-$\frac12$ systems at the same time.
-This uncovers an unexplored regime in the research of nonclassicality in quantum mechanics with many interesting questions that urge for further investigation.
-For example, what is the operational meaning to the constructed states that carry nonclassicality hidden to SOS, bearing its similarity to bound entangled states in entanglement theory?
-Can multi-mode nonclassicality be treated in the same way with nonnegative polynomials?
+\textit{Conclusion---} Embedding the concept of nonclassicality in quantum mechanics in concrete experimental conditions, we have bridged the theory of nonnegative polynomials to the study of nonclassicality of light and spin systems at the same time.
+This uncovers an unexplored regime in the research of nonclassicality in quantum mechanics with questions that urge for further investigation.
+For example, what is the operational meaning of states that carry nonclassicality hidden to SOS or higher orders in Reznick's hierarchy, bearing its similarity to bound entangled states in entanglement theory?
+Can multi-mode nonclassicality be treated with nonnegative polynomials?
 The flexibility of the formulation of nonclassicality by nonnegative polynomials in incorporating experimental constraints is remarkable.
-In fact, extension of its applications to investigation of other optimisation problems where systems of many particles involved can be expected.
+In fact, extension of its applications to investigation of other problems where systems of many particles are involved can be expected.